 But how did the male die?
 Why did the body lay, largely undisturbed, on the forest floor for so long (at least three hours, possibly days as far as we know)?
 What happened to the rest of the birds?

 We’ll never know.
 It remains a mystery, and for us, a sad one.
-As we well know, Nature is “red of tooth and claw,” and this is but one example.
+As we well know, Nature is “red in tooth and claw,” and this is but one example.
 But for us, the walk to town will be a little less fun, though certainly no less interesting.